Roughly half of all employees admit to taking their employer's data with them when they leave. Use Code42 to:

 Use the following third-party Code42 integrations to detect file exfiltration.

-See Install and manage the Code42 app for Splunk for more information.
+See Install and manage the Code42 for Splunk (Legacy) app for more information.

 Step 3: Retain the departing employee's files